 Rule #6: You need to fully own the content

-If a guest author wants to link to their guest post from their own site, that’s fine.
-Giving them credit for writing the post or letting them showcase their masterpiece isn’t an issue, the rights to the content is the issue.
+If a guest author wants to link to his/her guest post from his/her own site, that’s fine.
+Giving them credit for writing the post or letting them showcase their masterpiece isn’t an issue.
+The rights to the content is the issue.
 As long as you own it, you can do whatever you want.

-I usually don’t do anything with content that is guest posted on my website, I just like to own the rights as it decreases the likelihood that they contributor will spin it.
+I usually don’t do anything with content that is guest posted on my website.
+I just like to own the rights as it decreases the likelihood that the contributor will spin it.
 Or if a journalist wants to cover or republish the piece, which happens more often than you may think, you can give them authorization without having to reach out to the author.

 Rule #7: Authors need to help build and support your community

 My favorite part about blogging is creating a community.
-A community that reads the content published on your blog, learns from it, and contributes by commenting.
-In many cases, their contributions can teach you things that you never knew before.
+It is a community that reads the content published on your blog, learns from it, and contributes by commenting.
+In many cases, its members’ contributions can teach you things that you never knew before.

-If you want to continually build up your community, you need your guest authors to contribute to it.
-Not just through blog content, but they also need to contribute through comments.
-Anytime someone comments on a post they write, they need to respond to the comment.
-It doesn’t matter if it is with a simple reply, but they need to acknowledge that someone has commented and respond to it.
+If you want to continually build your community, you need your guest authors to contribute to it.
+They need to contribute not just through blog content, but also through replies to comments.
+Any time someone comments on a post they write, they need to respond to the comment.
+It doesn’t matter if they write just a simple reply as long as they acknowledge that someone has commented and respond to it.

-By doing this you will encourage more people to come back to your blog, which not only helps with social sharing and traffic, but it helps create brand evangelists.
+By doing this you will encourage more people to come back to your blog, which not only helps with social sharing and traffic, but it also helps with creation of brand evangelists.

 What other rules should you follow if you want to accept guest posts?